OlivierLD/raspberry-coffee/README.md

 #### Java code and wirings for the Raspberry Pi, featuring reusable libraries and snippets

 > This project was started in 2015.
+> Among several modules, some emerged.
+We clearly have two major threads:
+> - Actuators and Sensors (look into `raspberry-io-pi4j` and others)
+> - Navigation utilities (look into `raspberry-sailor`, `NMEA-multiplexer` and others)
+>
+> Those two above can interact.
+For example, navigation software can use sensors.
+> And again, this project is not limited to those two threads.

 ---
 Main keywords:
 - Raspberry Pi